surveycto/launch-sms/README.md

 ## Features

 * Supports the `text` field type, but doesn't provide an actual text input.

-The response that gets recorded in your form data will be based on the parameters.
+## How the response is stored

+> SMS created.
+Recipient: `number`.
+Message: "`message`".

+* This response will use the `number` and `message` values from the parameters.
+* If you're using iOS or web forms, this response will be stored whenever the main button is clicked.
+* If you're using Android, this response will only be stored if the default SMS app was successfully launched.

+> There was an error creating the SMS: `error`

-* If the SMS app is successfully launched, the field's response will be stored as:
+* If you're using Android, the above response will be stored if there was an error launching the SMS app.
+The error message will contain more details about what went wrong.
-    > The following SMS was sent to [number]: '[message]'.

 ## How to use